 The most convenient way to reach Paris from London is by train.
 You might assume that flying would be faster, but check-in queues, security checks and even airport transfers can be a nightmare.
 So, what can you expect from the train journey?

-Now, do you believe the Eurostar is more convenient than flying?
+Now, do you believe Eurostar is more convenient than flying?

 Returning to London

-The final train from Paris Gare du Nord station leaves for London just before 9.15pm, arriving at around 10.30pm GMT.
-Again, we recommend heading to the station about 45 minutes before your train departs.
+The final train from Paris Gare du Nord station leaves for London just before 9.15 pm, arriving at around 10.30pm GMT.
+We recommend heading to the station about 60 to 75 minutes before your train departs.
 That gives you over 11 hours to explore the French capital.

 If you plan your day trip a few months in advance and lady luck is on your side, you can buy a return ticket for as little as 60 pounds.
 Realistically, you’ll be looking at paying closer to 100, which we’re sure you’ll agree is quite ‘bien.’

-So, for as little as 100 or so pounds, you can go to Paris, explore the city and arrive back home in time for bed.
+Londoners, get yourselves to Paris for the day!
+For as little as 100 or so pounds, you can go to Paris, explore the city and arrive back home in time for bed.
 In short, a day trip to Paris from London is definitely worth it.
 Oh, and it’s also really convenient.

 For the easiest way to book your trip, take a look at our London to Paris tours.
-They’re simple, convenient and you’ll have the guidance of expert tour operators to keep you abreast of the local history.
+They’re simple and convenient and you’ll have the guidance of expert tour operators to keep you abreast of the local history.